 So far, the database has been trialled for small group anatomy teaching, as well as for a number of BIOSI practical classes including Research Techniques (#BIT002), Advanced Research Techniques (#BI4002) and the Identifying Organelles (#BI2231) module.
 It is also utilised extensively for outreach and engagement activities within the Bioimaging hub to showcase our research capabilities.

-As the database is a bespoke system, developed in house, there are no costly subscriptions involved.
+As the database is a bespoke system that has been developed in house, there are no costly subscriptions involved.
 We are also uniquely positioned within the Bioimaging hub to expand and develop the database according to the needs of the user.
 It therefore has enormous potential as a centralised repository for microscopical image data for teaching, research and outreach/engagement purposes.

 We are planning to add additional sections on plant biology and entomology and we would welcome collaboration with any BIOSI staff who have access to the relevant slide resources and would be happy to help in curating these collections.